rogerxaic/EventStreams/eventstreams085.md

 ## Classic plan
 {: #plan_classic}

 The Classic plan is deprecated.
-From November 1, 2019, you will no longer be able to provision new instances of the Classic Plan.
+From November 1, 2019, you can no longer provision new instances of the Classic Plan.
 However, existing instances will continue to be supported. <br/>From June 30, 2020, the Classic Plan will be retired and no longer supported.
 Any instance of the Classic Plan still provisioned at this date will be deleted.<br/>
 For more information, see
 [IBM {{site.data.keyword.messagehub}} Classic Plan is being retired ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/announcements/ibm-event-streams-classic-plan-is-being-retired){:new_window}.
 {:deprecated}